jbantony/Object-Detection-Counter-API/README.md

-# YOLO ObjectDetectionAPI in Docker
+# YOLO ObjectDetection and Object Counter as API in Docker
-API endpoints to run object detection using YOLOv3.
-The user can send an image to the API endpoint and the detected results will be received as response.
+API endpoint to run object detection and counting using YOLOv3.
+The user can send an image to the defined API endpoint and the detected results as well as the counts, will be received as response.

 ## Goal
-The goal of this project is to test and demonstrate the AI-Serving concept, by deploying the Object Detection model as a docker image, so that any application can be interacted with this docker by making a POST request at the API endpoint with an image data and can receive the detection results as the response.
+The goal of this project is to test and demonstrate the AI-Serving concept, by deploying the Object Detection model as a docker image, so that any application can be interacted with this docker by making a POST request at the API endpoint with an image data and can receive the detection results and counts as the response.

 Object Detection API once deployed in a dockerfile shall receive the data input over a JSON Query and after inference generate the output and make it available in a JSON format.